go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 - Sign in (*sign out if you were already signed in*) with the user created

+- Make sure that `ROOT_URL` in the `[server]` section of `custom/conf/app.ini` is the fully qualified domain name of the server where the web application will be running - the same you used when creating the service principal name (eg. `host.domain.local`)

 - Start the web server (`gitea.exe web`)

 - Enable SSPI authentication by adding an `SPNEGO with SSPI` authentication source in `Site Administration -> Authentication Sources`